 Update on our services as they relate to COVID-19:

-In an effort to contain the spread of COVID-19, effective immediately and until further notice, South Lane Mental Health will be moving non-critical services to video-conference (v-con) and over the phone sessions.
+- In an effort to contain the spread of COVID-19, effective immediately and until further notice, South Lane Mental Health now offers non-critical services via to Teleheatlh (video-calls) and/or phone sessions.

 - In addition to our Telehealth services, we are now conducting some services in person.
 Your individual therapist will notify you of any change for the services we provide for you.